-Source: April 1999 Trustees Mtg., Dec.
-152 Amended by April 2004 Trustees Mtg., Dec.
+Amended by April 2004 Trustees Mtg., Dec.
 113; October 2014 Trustees Mtg., Dec.
 20; January 2015 Trustees Mtg., Dec.
 67

-13.050.
+35.050.
 Fellow Eligibility and Selection Process

-Candidates for the Rotary Peace Fellowship should be experienced professionals and have completed at the time of Rotary club level application a minimum of three years for the master's program and five years for the certificate program combined paid or unpaid full-time work experience in a relevant field as referred to in the program's Statement of Purpose.
-Candidates for the Rotary Peace Fellowships must have the requisite training, academic background and significant work experience in relevant fields as required by the university partners for a master level or certificate program so that the candidates selected will have the ability to make the greatest impact on world peace and conflict resolution during their future careers.
+Candidates for the Rotary Peace Fellowship should be experienced professionals and have completed a minimum of three years for the master's program and five years for the certificate program combined paid or unpaid full-time work experience in a relevant field.